 In recent years Southeast Asia has seen a massive influx in tourists who are looking for a Thailand yoga retreat where they have space to completely relax and reach inner peace before heading back home.
 Though yoga is not a part of the Thai culture it is a very spiritual country and its incredible and breathtaking landscapes ooze a sense of calm.

-With mountains that are filled with lush green jungles to islands that have secluded white sand beaches with water so blue it’s almost unbelievable, it’s no wonder why people are flocking to the Land of Smiles for a yoga retreat that will leave you feeling calmer, stronger and cleansed.
+With mountains that are filled with lush green jungles to islands that have secluded white sand beaches with water so blue it’s almost unbelievable, it’s no wonder why people are flocking to the Land of Smiles and why some of the best yoga retreats in the world are popping up in Thailand.

 You can travel to Thailand for a yoga retreat alone or it can act as a great addition to your Thailand trip (perfect for a nice easy break!).